This post may contain affiliate links. Please see my disclosure policy for details.

 There is also now a statue and fountain in his honour that you can find opposite the Greyfriar’s Bobby Bar.

 Make sure you give him a pat on the head for good luck.
-A visit to the Kirk and Kirkyard is also worth scheduling to see his resting place and the other historic tombs.
+A visit to the Kirk and Kirkyard (also known as the Harry Potter graveyard) is also worth scheduling to see his resting place and the other historic tombs.

 Where to eat near the Vennel

-In Grassmarket at the bottom of the Vennel Steps there are a wealth of places that you can choose to eat;
+In Grassmarket at the bottom of the Vennel Steps there are a wealth of places where you can choose to eat;

 - Mary’s Milk Bar – A famous retro Ice cream shop that serves up homemade gelato, coffee and other treats.
 More info.